Sleep & Anxiety Supplements: What Works, What Doesn't

 Cautions:

-• Avoid in: thyroid disease (can stimulate thyroid), autoimmune conditions, pregnancy, and with sedatives.
+• Avoid in thyroid disease (it can stimulate the thyroid), autoimmune conditions, and pregnancy.

 Glycine (3 g before bed)